wycks/WP-File-Permission-Check/readme.txt

 === Plugin Name ===
 Contributors: wycks
 Donate link: http://wordpressfoundation.org
-Tags: file, folders, size, permissions, check, 777 Requires at least: 2.8
+Tags: file, folders, size, permissions, check, 777, last modified Requires at least: 2.8
-Tested up to: 3.3
+Tested up to: 3.5.1
-Stable tag: 1.0.2
+Stable tag: 3.5.1

-Simple plugin that checks your WordPress install and shows your file permissions and sizes.
+Simple plugin that checks your WordPress install and shows your file permissions, size, and last modified date.

 == Description ==

 Will add a little "x" next to any files/folders set to 777, since this is inherently insecure.
 Checks all recursive folders that come with a default WordPress install.

+Will exclude the "/cache" folder since they are used by caching plugins and contains to many files to scan.

 This plugin can be CPU intensive as it iterates over your whole folder/file structure to gather statistics.

-# Important, this plugin clashes with jQuery UI tabs (sometimes used by default with WordPress), might redo it to use jQuery UI if I have time.

 Notes :

 *   Checks root, wp-admin, wp-content, wp-includes and all sub folders
 *   Includes your plugin and theme folders
-*   Ignores images, text and CSS files
+*   Ignores images, text, CSS , and translation files
 *   Requires PHP 5.1.2 or greater

-    Note that this runs on menu load ( when you click "File Permissions") and can be CPU intensive since it scans and gathers data on all your files.
     Please run this during low traffic.
-    It will not show image files to reduce scan time and CPU usage ( will make a separate plugin if anyone needs this).
     This plugin will not return accurate results under IIS or WAMP stack due to how windows handles file permissions.